kekoziar/2019-03-28-vrala2019/index.md

 {% endcomment %}
 <p id="accessibility">
   <strong>Accessibility:</strong> We are committed to making this workshop
   accessible to everybody.
-For specific accessibility information about the venue, see the <a href="https://www.glendaleca.gov/government/departments/library-arts-culture/brand-library-art-center/about-brand-library">Brand Library website</a>.
+For specific accessibility information about the venue, see the <a href="https://doubletree3.hilton.com/en/hotels/california/doubletree-by-hilton-hotel-los-angeles-downtown-LAXDTDT/about/amenities.html">DoubleTree by Hilton Los Angeles Downtown website</a>.
 <p>
   Printed materials will be provided at the workshop and large-print handouts are available if needed by notifying the